 - No company may provide financial assistance directly to medical students, residents, fellows and other Health Care Professionals in training to permit them to attend educational conferences.
 However, this does not prohibit CONMED from supporting conferences where medical students, residents, fellows or other Health Care Professionals in training are to attend.

-- No company may provide or pay for meals for Health Care Professionals unless they are of modest value and in a setting conducive to informational communication.
+- No company may provide or pay for meals for Health Care Practitioners unless they are of modest value and in a setting conducive to informational communication.

 - No meals may be offered without an informational presentation made by a CONMED representative or without such a representative being present.

-- No company may provide direct or indirect payments of any kind including cash, cash equivalents, equity, or other tangible items, to a Health Care Professional, except as compensation for bona fide services.
+- No company may provide direct or indirect payments of any kind including cash, cash equivalents, equity, or other tangible items, to a Health Care Practitioner, except as compensation for bona fide services.

 Expense Reimbursement by Written Agreement Only

-- Companies may pay or reimburse for reasonable expenses, including travel and lodging related expenses necessary for technical training of Health Care Professionals on the use of a medical device, if the commitment to provide such expenses, and the amounts or categories of reasonable expenses to be paid, are described in the written agreement between the Health Care Professional and the company for the purchase of the device.
+- Companies may pay or reimburse for reasonable expenses, including travel- and lodging-related expenses necessary for technical training of Health Care Practitioners on the use of a medical device, if the commitment to provide such expenses, and the amounts or categories of reasonable expenses to be paid, are described in the written agreement between the Health Care Practitioner and the company.

-When interacting with a Vermont Health Care Professional, you must adhere to the following standards in addition to the requirements set forth in the Health Care Compliance Program.
+When interacting with a Vermont Health Care Professional,7 you must adhere to the following standards in addition to the requirements set forth generally in the Health Care Compliance Program.
 These restrictions apply to interactions with Health Care Professionals who are licensed in Vermont and who practice there regularly.
+Key aspects of the these requirements are set forth below, and you should also review the Vermont Prescribed Products Gift Ban Guide, which is updated annually by the Vermont Office of the Attorney General, and the Vermont Office of the Attorney General webpage providing up-to-date information on Disclosures by Manufacturers of Prescription Drugs, Biological Products and Medical Devices.
 For further guidance, please contact the Compliance Committee or the Legal Department.

 - “Gift” is broadly defined as (i) anything of value provided to a Health Care Professional for free or (ii) any payment, food, entertainment, travel, subscription, advance, service, or anything else of value provided to a Health Care Professional, except for certain defined allowable expenditures.
 It is unlawful for any company to offer or give any gift to a Health Care Professional, unless the Health Care Professional reimburses the cost of the gift at fair market value.

-- Food is included in the definition of “gift” and is therefore prohibited to be given to a Health Care Professional, except in certain specified instances.
+- Food is included in the definition of “gift” and is therefore prohibited to be given to a Health Care Professional, except if a Health Care Professional reimburses the cost at fair market value.

 - A company may pay an honoraria and/or expenses of a Health Care Professional who serves on the faculty of an educational conference or seminar only if: